PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/pinball/pinball-fx3.md

 ### Tables

-Once you have the Cabinet Mode activated, you can copy the `.pxp` files of the Tables for which you own a licence in the :open\_file\_folder:`roms\`:open\_file\_folder:`pinballfx3` folder of your RetroBat installation.
+Once you have the Cabinet Mode activated, you can copy the `.pxp` files of the Tables for which you own a licence in the :open\_file\_folder:`roms\`:open\_file\_folder:`pinballfx3` folder of your ProjectArcade installation.
 Then the Pinball FX3 system will appear when you navigate in the System View.

 You will find the Tables `.pxp` files you need to copy in the folder of your Pinball FX3 installation.&#x20;